 The list of eligible actions (activities) is set in section 3.2 of the Annex 2 of the Commission Decision C(2014) 9423 of 10 December 2014.
-The following list is a summary indicating the main eligible actions/operations: trainings and capacity building, people to people activities, support to education, enhancement of health care facilities and social services, technical cooperation and development of data's' system exchange, joint risk management activities, etc. Additionally, in the context of the implementation of the programme, preference may be given to the actions related to the macro-regional strategies where both countries participate.
+The following list is a summary indicating the main eligible actions/operations: trainings and capacity building (including actions to address the digital literacy deficit, people to people activities, support to education, enhancement of health care facilities and social services, technical cooperation and development of data's' system exchange, joint risk management activities... etc. Additionally, in the context of the implementation of the programme, preference may be given to the actions related to the EU Adriatic and Ionian macro-regional Strategy COM(2014) 357 and the EU Danube macroregional Strategy COM(2010) 715, where both beneficiaries participate.

-The beneficiaries shall be legal entities and be established in an IPA II beneficiary participating in the CBC programme.
+The beneficiaries shall be legal entities and shall be established in an IPA II beneficiary participating in the CBC programme.

-Potential beneficiaries could be: local authorities, legal entities managed by local authorities, associations of municipalities, development agencies, local business support organisations, economic factors such as SMEs, tourism and cultural organisations, NGOs, public and private bodies supporting the workforce, vocational and technical training institutions, bodies and organisation for nature protection, public bodies responsible for water management, fire/emergency services, schools, colleges, universities and research canters including vocations and technical training institutions.
+Potential beneficiaries could be: local authorities, local governments and their institutions, associations of municipalities, development agencies, local business support organisations, economic factors such as small and medium sized enterprises (SMEs), tourism and cultural organisations, non- governmental organisations (NGOs), public and private bodies supporting the workforce, vocational and technical training institutions, bodies and organisation for nature protection, public bodies responsible for water management, fire/emergency services, schools, colleges, universities and research canters including vocations and technical training institutions.

-- b) The essential selection criteria are financial and operational capacity of the applicant. - c) The essential award criteria are relevance, effectiveness and feasibility, sustainability and cost-effectiveness of the action. - d) Maximum rate of EU co-financing for grants under the calls is 85% of the eligible cost of the action. - e) Indicative amount of the call(s): EUR 3,240,000 f) Indicative date for launch of the call(s) for proposals: 1st quarter of 2016
+- b) The essential selection criteria are the financial and operational capacity of the applicant. - c) The essential award criteria are relevance, effectiveness and feasibility, sustainability and cost-effectiveness of the action. - d) Maximum rate of EU co-financing for grants under the calls is 85 % of the eligible cost of the action. - e) Indicative amount of the call(s): EUR 3,480,000